ako/QueryApiBlogPost/readme.md

 The result is a generic OQL action that you can use in your microflows as follows:

  ![][23]

+## Retrieve objects using OQL specified in a Dataset

+Instead of coding the OQL statement in a string parameter, you can also use a Dataset.
+This has the benefit that Mendix modeler will validate your OQL query.

+ ![][40]

+Now we need to define a java action that will take the name of the dataset.
+This action will get the OQL of the DataSet, execute it, and return a list of mendix objects.

+ ![][41]

+Microflow to execute the Java action is similar to the previous example, but instead of an OQL query, you specify the name of the Dataset.

+ ![][42]

+The java code to get the Dataset OQL, execute the OQL, and retrieve the Objects.

+ ![][43]

 ## Retrieving objects using SQL